jarkman/makevember-23-heat-staking/README.md

 Small parts joined to plates with pegs

-Fat edges slides into slots
+Fat edges slid into slots

 # Makevember list

-stl files (and some 3mf files to clarifly printing layout) are in this repository.
+stl files (and some 3mf files to clarifly printing layout) for all the Makevember tests are in this repository.

 Images and videos are here: https://photos.app.goo.gl/8kNiENX5PBy6sVhRA

-### Posted
+### Tests

-5mm round tenons
+5mm round tenons, for a 90 degree joint between parts

-2mm round tenons
+2mm round tenons, for a 90 degree joint between parts.
+Not very successful, hard to get a good fit and not very strong.

-3mm triangle tenons
+3mm triangle tenons for a 90 degree joint.
+Worked OK, needed a lot of hand cleanup to get the parts to fit.

 3mm butt join with end Vs - failed

-3mm butt join with side Vs - worked
+3mm butt join with side Vs - worked!
+But the pes tended to warp upwards in printing so the joitn was not flat overall.

-3mm dovetail tenons
+3mm dovetail tenons for a 90 degree joint - worked, probably my favourite for (eg) a box edge.

-3mm square tenons for bearing mount
+3mm square tenons for bearing mount - worked great.

-ASA flexure
+ASA flexure - Not flexible.

-ASA thin failed flexure
+ASA thin failed flexure - just broke

-flexure with flex
+Flexure with ASA plates and TPU flexibles - worked well

-Chained hard-soft-hard
+Chained hard-soft-hard - worked well.
+No idea what it is for.

-Track with hard feet
+TPU belt with hard feet - worked well.

-wheel with soft nubbins
+Wheel with soft nubbins - worked well

-door with soft hinge and latch
+Door with soft hinge and latch - good hinges, bad latch.

-Magnetic flip-top bag
+Magnetic flip-top bag - worked well

-Pencil case
+Pencil case - worked OK

-Pyramid grid
+Pyramid grid - worked well, feels like there are many interesting possibilities here, reminds me of the 3d-printing-onto-mesh techniques

-Pencil case 2
+Pencil case 2 - better than pencil case 1.

-Pretensioned tile strip
+Pretensioned tile strip - worked

-Mobius Strip
+Mobius Strip in TPU - really good join

 Tentacle 1 - failed because of weak cross-grain pins

-Tentacle 2 - with separate pins
+Tentacle 2 - with separate pins - good

-Tentacle 3 - as Tentacle 2 but with a tapered spine to give a different flex shape
+Tentacle 3 - as Tentacle 2 but with a tapered spine to give a different flex shape - also good

-### Not yet made
+### Ideas not yet made

-Curved tentacle
+Side-curved tentacle

-Tentacle which curves as it deflects
+Tentacle which curves sideways as it deflects

 Circular spring to close a tube/bag